minerupset/minerupset.github.io/blog-folder/docs/2022/Git-and-Excel-VBA.md

     ' Without this, you will not be able to access the VBA Project of the workbook

-    Dim pathName As String: pathName = "C:\PATH-TO-YOUR-REPO\" Dim filePath As Variant: filePath = Dir(pathName) Dim vbModule As VBComponent
+    Dim pathName As String: pathName = "C:\PATH-TO-YOUR-REPO\"

+    'Dir is a function that allows you to iterate through files in a directory Dim filePath As Variant: filePath = Dir(pathName) Dim vbModule As VBComponent